C-Flox (Ciprofloxacin (As Hydrochloride))

 How Taken

-oral tablet, usually twice daily
+oral tablet, typically twice daily

 What Is C-Flox Used For?